The Hore family with Elmar Goldwyn Jessica 11, 2021 Cow of the Year

 So what type of animal makes a good Cow of the Year candidate?

-If you can think of a cow in your herd that is highly classified, produces a lot of milk, has good family connections and generally epitomises all that is good and wonderful about black and whites or red and whites, then this year could be your year.
+If you can think of a cow in your herd that is highly classified, produces a lot of milk, has good family connections and generally epitomises all that is good and wonderful about black and whites or red and whites, 2022 could be your year.
 And remember, we are not necessarily looking for a show cow.

 If you don’t want to enter one of your own cows, did you know you can nominate cows owned by other Holstein Australia members?

 So, what do you win?
-The recognition of your peers, along with your name inscribed on the Australian Cow of the Year trophy, a plaque and a glowing write up and photograph in The Journal.
+The recognition of your peers, along with your name inscribed on the Australian Cow of the Year trophy, a plaque and a feature length write up and photograph in The Journal.

 Here’s everything you need to know: